A look inside Viral Vitality … Hope for the Human SoulPosted: January 24, 2023 Filed under: Uncategorized Leave a comment »

-A Pandemic Proposal: Viral Vitality … Hope for the Human Soul … increasingly relevant … at https://amzn.to/2JAxzGh.
+A Pandemic Proposal: Viral Vitality … Hope for the Human Soul … as relevant as ever … at https://amzn.to/2JAxzGh.
 Here’s an overview:

 Introduction: Even in a pandemic, your faith can have vitality in your soul, your circumstances, your relationships, your world, and your future.